kyranops/MSWatcher2/readme.md

 ***
 ## Event Detection
 MSWatcher2 monitors your screen constantly to alert your Discord.
 Some of the scans that are bundled by default include:
+- Critical Event Detection
-- Hitting Air Detection (i.e. Attacking in a map with mobs disabled or in town)
+    - Hitting Air Detection (i.e. Attacking in a map with mob spawn disabled or bot running in town)
     - All Chat messages or GM Chat messages
-- Violetta Test Appeared and Lie Detector Failed
+    - Violetta Test Appeared
+    - Lie Detector Failed
+- QOL Event Detection
     - Character not moving
     - Character is dead
     - Mushroom Buff Ended Detection
     - Rune Appeared on Map
     - Strangers/Guildmate/Friend on map Detection
     - Polo/Flamewolf Portal Detection
     - Especia Portal Detection (Totem Slash)

 *Event detection scans are fully extensible - ***You can add your own scans without knowing how to code***